youry/AlgorithmicTradingPublic/AutoDataCollector/README.md

 ## How To Connect to DB

-If you want to connect to the auto collector DB from your computer you first need a ssh key-pair set up for the project.
+If you want to connect to the auto collector DB from your computer, you first need an SSH key pair set up for the project.

-Once you have setup ssh then you can do ssh local port forwarding to connect to the postgres port secret using local port secret.
+Once you have set up SSH, you can use SSH local port forwarding to connect to the PostgreSQL port secret on the local machine.

 `ssh -L secret:127.0.0.1:secret almalinux@secretip`

-Then try connecting to postgres using db connection info:
+Then try connecting to PostgreSQL using db connection info:
  - host: 127.0.0.1
- - username: secret
+ - username: <your user name>
- - port: secret
+ - port: <your port>
- - database: secret
+ - database: <your DBMS name>